DylanScotney/cryptocurrency_backtesting/readme.md

 Data was sourced from the [CryptoCompare API](https://min-api.cryptocompare.com).
 Data from CryptoCompare is sourced from an aggregated feed of over 150 crypto exchanges giving you reliable and up-to-date traded rates that are used globally.
-We have systems in place to remove irregular prices, giving you the cleanest prices available.
+They have systems in place to remove irregular prices, giving you the cleanest prices available.
 [Read more](https://www.cryptocompare.com/media/27010937/cccagg_methodology_2018-02-26.pdf).

 ## **Dependencies**: